 USB, Thunderbolt?

 Many hard drive enclosures have USB or Thunderbolt or a combination of interfaces for connecting the hard drive to your computer.
-Any of these interfaces will work fine for backing up and safeguarding your data.
+These interfaces will work fine for backing up and safeguarding your data.
 We generally recommend purchasing an enclosure that offers multiple interface options (e.g. Thunderbolt+USB).

 How big should the backup volume be?

 The backup volume should be at least as large as the amount of data that you want to copy to it.
-If you're planning to make regular backups to this volume, a good rule of thumb is that the backup volume should be at least twice as large as the amount of data that you're initially backing up to it.
+If you plan to make regular backups to this volume, a good rule of thumb is that the backup volume should be at least twice as large as the amount of data you're initially backing up to it.
 This allows for a modest amount of data growth and room for backup history (i.e. snapshots).

 Specific storage device recommendations